While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 In order to apply for the program, you must meet the eligibility requirements.
 This includes a degree or diploma from an accredited school in a creative field (like animation, photography, fine art, graphic design, etc.).
 They’ll also consider you if you have relevant work experience or postsecondary education.
 There are portfolio requirements as well—all of this is provided in greater detail on the Art and Animation program page.

-CDI College offers a Game Development and Design program at two of their locations (at least)—Ontario and Alberta.
+CDI College offers multiple game development courses and Design program at two of their locations (at least)—Ontario and Alberta.